tsuru/tsuru/docs/using/application-pool.rst

     | team1   | pool1, pool2 |
     +---------+--------------+

-So, in `app-create`, users can choose the pool using the `-o/--pool pool_name`
+So, in `app create`, users can choose the pool using the `-o/--pool pool_name`
 flag:

 .. highlight:: bash

 ::

-    $ tsuru app-create app_name platform -o pool1
+    $ tsuru app create app_name platform -o pool1

 There's no need to specify the pool when the user has access to only one pool.